Xilinx/graphanalytics/docs/src/louvainmod/installation.rst

 -------------------------------------

-The Cosine Similarity Alveo Product requires the following Alveo cards and their correponding firmware versions to be installed on each Alveo card to use.
+The Cosine Similarity Alveo Product requires the following Alveo cards and their corresponding firmware versions to be installed on each Alveo card to use.
 * U50: xilinx_u50_gen3x16_xdma_201920_3
 * U55C: xilinx_u55c_gen3x16_xdma_base_2